helenvholmes/portfolio/src/pages/blog/2019-resolutions-check-in-sewing-edition.md

 tags:
   - learning
 ---
 Learning to sew has long been a goal, but at the beginning of the year Brian and I began reading [_Overdressed: The Shockingly High Cost of Cheap Fashion_](https://www.goodreads.com/book/show/11797414-overdressed) and I got so riled up I finally took out the sewing machine that I've been scared of from its box.
-The book has been a fascinating (if a tough) read and it has inspired a lot of further research that I'll be covering in another post because of how long it was making this one.
+The book has been a fascinating (if a tough) read and it inspired a lot of further research that I hope to cover in Q2's resolution update.

+The list of things I've made and/or messed with got pretty long pretty fast.
 The very first thing I made was a napkin out of the back of a black t-shirt we planned on donating from a Google swag drive:

 ![Napkin with hem](/img/img_4502.jpg)